-As before, the main predictors of Entry are the number of migrant inventors (MigrantInv) in a given region and technology (IHS-transformed) and foreign expertise $(ForeignExpertise{i,r,t-1})$ , measured in the two alternative ways commented above.
+As before, the main predictors of Entry are the number of migrant inventors (MigrantInv) in a given region and technology (IHS-transformed) and foreign expertise (ForeignExpertise{i,r,t-1}), measured in the two alternative ways commented above.
 The inclusion of the number of migrant inventors in the Entry regressions aims to account for the fact that they may contribute by themselves to the process of diversification, via knowledge creation.
-Adding $Foreign\ Expertise$ accounts for the fact that migrants trigger technological change by brokering between the host region and their country of origin (knowledge transfer).
+Adding Foreign Expertise accounts for the fact that migrants trigger technological change by brokering between the host region and their country of origin (knowledge transfer).

-Next, following the literature (Boschma et al. 2015; Hidalgo et al. 2007), Entry models include the variable Relatedness Density among the r.h.s. variables.
+Next, following the literature (Boschma et al., 2015; Hidalgo et al., 2007), Entry models include the variable Relatedness Density among the r.h.s. variables.
 It is defined as the number of existing neighbouring technologies a given technology i has in region r and time t-1.
 Neighbouring technologies are defined using the concept of relatedness in knowledge space, which is a measure of technological proximity between pairs of technologies.
-In a nutshell, we count the number of technology co-occurrences listed in PCT patents in a given period (i and j technologies), and standardize the count by the absolute number of patents listing technology i and j (separately), so relatedness measures the probability of a given pair of technologies to appear together in patents.
-All in all, we consider a probabilistic measure of co-occurrence between any pair technologies i and j ( $\phi_i$ ):
+In a nutshell, we count the number of technology co-occurrences listed in PCT patents in a given period (i and j technologies), and standardize the count by the absolute number of patents listing technologies to appear together in patents.
+All in all, we consider a probabilistic measure of co-occurrence between any pair technologies i and j (φ{ii}):